-The London New Year parade is an iconic new year event, taking
+The London New Year parade is an iconic new year event, taking place

-including the Houses of Parliament, Big Ben and Trafalgar Square.
+of Parliament, Big Ben and Trafalgar Square.

 The reach of the London new year's day parade, or LNYDP to it's friends, has expanded further in recent years with the addition of a live stream making it possible to watch live online around the world, bringing the event in line with other large scale new years parades such as the Mummers Parade in Philadelphia and the Tournament of Roses parade in Pasadena, California.